patbenatar/crevasse/README.md

 * Comes with default themes (shown here) and supports custom themes
 * The raw Markdown is stored and edited in a simple textarea, making it easy to integrate with existing forms and backends
+* Supports Github Flavored Markdown and code highlighting
+* Supports converting tabs to a specified number of spaces in editor

 ## Installation and Usage